jasondchambers/netorganizer/README.md

 You shouldn't need to reconfigure netorganizer again unless you rotate your Meraki API Key and/or modify your network in anyway (e.g. different network settings, subnets, vlans, devices).

-## How to register devices
+### 4. Generate devices.yml

+Registered devices are devices known to you.
+They could be your smart phones, TVs, thermostats, speakers, appliances, tablets and of course laptops and PCs.

 To register a device, you will need to capture the MAC address, provide a name for the device and classify it under a grouping.
-This is to be stored in a file called devices.yml in the current directory, although eventually I will make it more configurable.
+This is to be stored in a file called devices.yml.
 The devices.yml has to be valid [YAML](https://yaml.org).

 You don't need to write the devices.yml file from scratch.
 One can be generated for you to get you started based on devices that are currently active.
 There is no automated classification feature yet, and so it will put all the un-classified active devices it finds under "unclassified".
 You can classify them later if required.